carbonetes/diggity-action/README.md

       - name: Run carbonetes/diggity # runs the github action of diggity
         uses: carbonetes/diggity@v1.0.0 # runs the github action using this version
         with: # user’s input reference for scanning options, results that diggity-action supports.
-          directory: "." # path to directory to be scanned
+          directory: "." # path to the directory to be scanned (default option for scanning)
           output_type: json # desired output format (default table)
           enabled_parsers: apk,go # specified enabled parsers (default all)
           disable_file_listing: true #  disables file listing from package metadata (default false).